AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. index:: menu; tools --> views --> tasks

-The Task Manager is opened by double clicking on the progress bar in the main toolbar, or using the :menuselection:`Tools->Views->Tasks` menu, and can be put anywhere in your desktop.
+The Task Manager is opened by double clicking on the progress bar in the main toolbar, or using the :menuselection:`Tools --> Views --> Tasks` menu, and can be put anywhere in your desktop.

 .. image:: task-manager-exit.png